Funscrew/GGPOSharp/readme.md

+## Flow:
+Each frame gets + syncs inputs + messages.

+- If the simulation won't advance (for time reasons), run an idle routine.
+This will run the polling + associated updates.
+- If it will advance, then 'IncrementFrame' can be called.
+--> This will exchange messages, add inputs + poll.....???

 ## Next Steps
 - Update C# topology so that the current 'GGPOClient' class becomes 'GGPOEndpoint'.
 Make a proper 'client' class that can manage multiple endpoints (one for now (two players)) that will also be able to sync, etc. or whatever the